mahoney1/test/eploy-to-fabric-multi-org.md

     composer runtime install -c PeerAdmin@byfn-network-org2 -n trade-network

 As you can see from the above, we are using sample Composer business network called `trade-network` to test our multi-org environment.
 You will need a file `trade-network.bna` business network archive to do the test.
 If you don't have this, go to https://composer-playground.mybluemix.net/ and deploy the `trade-network` sample in Playground, then connect to it, and finally export it to the current directory as `trade-network.bna` .
-(Note: If you are planning on using a different network, like the Composer tutorial network `tutorial-network` as your business network,  you would need to use that in the `runtime install` command above and thereafter, as the network name thereafter in this tutorial).
+(Note: If you are planning on using a different network, such as the Composer tutorial network `tutorial-network` as your business network,  you would need to use that name in the `runtime install` command above and thereafter, as the network name in this tutorial).

 <h2 class='everybody'>Step Thirteen: Defining the endorsement policy for the business network</h2>